Polycarbonate: History

-Polycarbonates were first discovered in 1898 by Alfred Einhorn, a German scientist working at the University of Munich.
+Polycarbonates were first discovered in 1898 by Alfred Einhorn, a German scientist working at LMU Munich.
 However, after 30 years' laboratory research, this class of materials was abandoned without commercialization.
 Research resumed in 1953, when Hermann Schnell at Bayer in Uerdingen, Germany patented the first linear polycarbonate.
 The brand name "Makrolon" was registered in 1955.

 Also in 1953, and one week after the invention at Bayer, Daniel Fox at General Electric (GE) in Pittsfield, Massachusetts, independently synthesized a branched polycarbonate.
 Both companies filed for U.S. patents in 1955, and agreed that the company lacking priority would be granted a license to the technology.

 Patent priority was resolved in Bayer's favor, and Bayer began commercial production under the trade name Makrolon in 1958.
 GE began production under the name Lexan in 1960, creating the GE Plastics division in 1973.

 After 1970, the original brownish polycarbonate tint was improved to "glass-clear".

-Polycarbonate recycling code PC on the bottom of a 5 gallon water jug made by Greif, Inc.
+Polycarbonate recycling code PC on the bottom of a 5 USgal water jug made by Greif, Inc.